Tonyslogic/tout-compare/README.md

 ![Basic configuration](./docs/BasicConfig.png)

-Of course, at this stage there is no other configurtion, so working down from the top.
+At this point, there is no other configurtion.
+There are two options:
+* Use demo data for a quick start (Click the 'Add Demo Data' button).
+You can then explore the rest of the configuraton and try out the simulate directly.

+* Create your own configuration from scratch -- keep reading

 The system configuration is populated with some defaults that describe a basic battery (5.7KWH) and inverter (5.0 KW) setup.
 Modify these if you have your own solar data.
 Update saves a configuration file that is used elsewhere.